Aulacephalodon: Diet

 Aulacephalodon skulls show the transverse anterior tip of their short snout is reinforced by the palatal ridges and ridges on the snout, resulting in biting action restricted to the tip of their jaws.
 The restricted jaw motion and presence of a horny beak structure suggests that Aulacephalodon were herbivores.
 Based on the arid climate of the Cistecephalus Zone, Aulacephalodon is thought to have fed on the stems of woody plants present in the region.
 The most commonly occurring plants in the region, Schizoneura and Phyllotheca, would have been available to Aulacephalodon to feed on.
 Tollman et al. (1980) suggests that as a function of their ontogenetically increasing size, the breadth of their occupied niche increased throughout their life that resulted in changes to the size and type of food Aulacephalodon obtained.
 A similar phenomenon is observed in modern genera Alligator and Crocodylus.

+Compared to the related Oudenodon and Rhachiocephalus, Aulacephalodon bore differently-specialized biting mechanisms; Aulacephalodon has been hypothesized to have bit using the anterior tips of the jaws, while Oudenodon and Rhachiocephalus bit using the sides of the beak.

 Sexual dimorphism

 Tollman et al. (1980) suggests that the nasal bosses in the skulls of collected Aulacephalodon specimens provide the most compelling evidence of sexual dimorphism in Aulacephalodon fossils.
 Morphological studies found that the sizes of the nasal bosses of collected specimens can be categorized into three different size ranges, with specimens possessing the largest sized nasal bosses assumed to be mature males.
 Female Aulacephalodon were found to be specimens with weakly developed nasal bosses.
 Specimens that were thought to represent mature males also had larger craniums with a thicker squamosal at the border of the zygomatic arch.
 Female specimens showed no thickening in the zygomatic arch.
 The canine tusks also appear to be longer and further apart in male specimens.
 Tollman et al. suggests sexual dimorphism existed in Aulacephalodon as a means of sexual selection and as a display mechanism.
 Important limitations to this analysis are that no specimen showed entirely male or female characters and many of the specimens used were characterized as immature juveniles.
 Possible explanations for this observation are that non-dimorphic characters present in the crania effectively mask the sexual dimorphism characters, or sexual dimorphic characters were not present in the fossils due to a lack of measurable characters.